1

 Documents for application

-In order to complete the application process, please return the application form and the following documents:
+In order to complete the application process, you will need to submit the following documents:

 Tuition fee